Raiyan-S/GP_Dashboard/README.md

 # FL-ALL Dashboard

-FL-ALL Dashboard is a web application for visualizing client performance data.
+FL-ALL Dashboard is a web application for visualizing client/global model performance data.
 The application is built using React for the frontend and FastAPI for the backend.

 ## Project Structure